Art-Sells/Arells/Build-Notes.md

 ### Test Offline
 VavityTester:
-- Connect Ethereum with Metamask/Base to begin.
 - When fixing price mechanism, stop git

-In the json do this after the json is creatied:

-all these should start of as exactly like this for each Metamask and Base wallet:

-assetConnected: false <- (this should change to true if wallet balance for asset matches cVactTaa and back to false if it doesn't)

-if

-(Connect Ethereum with Metamask/Base) button should show

-if

-assetConnected: true

-(Asset Connected) button placeholder should show

-if

-assetConnected: false

-(Connect Ethereum with Metamask/Base)  button should show

-- - Instantly ask for deposit (after wallet connecton)
-- - Afer wallet connection, if asset connection canceled, no wallet balances should show...
 - - Fix cpVatoc VAPA issue
 - - Auto checks (every 10 or so seconds): if cVactTaa of matching Wallet Address is not 0 and is less than Wallet Address amount, if so then:
 - - - "Connect More (ETH) with (MM)/(CB)” Button appears and Ignores the funded:true/false